 Recognizing that resources are limited as the country deals with the COVID-19 pandemic, the government was constrained in the rollout and implementation of the infrastructure program in 2020.
 Nonetheless, the rollout of infrastructure projects is expected to bounce back in 2021 and be a major driver of economic growth through job generation, among others.
 The government will thus continue to closely monitor progress and make adjustments on an annual basis or as necessary.
 Project proponents or implementing agencies will also have to be mindful of the project planning and implementation phases such that mobilization of resources are properly timed.
 Important projects that form part of master plans and are expected to yield significant benefits in the long-term will still be pursued by starting pre-procurement activities, capacity building, social preparation, coordination among agencies and LGUs, anticipating and resolving right of way problems and other regulatory issues, which are common and recurring causes of implementation delays.
-Addressing such issues will pave the way for smoother and faster implementation of projects, with the right policies, financial instruments, and our whole-of-government approach, the resumption of the BBB Program is intended to put the Philippines in a good position to drive its recovery and resiliency program.
+Addressing such issues will pave the way for smoother and faster implementation of projects in the future.
+Thus, while the pandemic may have slowed down and disrupted the implementation of projects, with the right policies, financial instruments, and our whole-of-government approach, the resumption of the BBB Program is intended to put the Philippines in a good position to drive its recovery and resiliency program.